NFL spokesman: 'This is what real locker room talk is'

 Lockhart said there have been no discussions between the league and the White House in recent days.

 “The President has chosen his form of dialog," Lockhart said.
-"If the President wants to engage is something positive and productive, he knows our number.”
+"If the President wants to engage in something positive and productive, he knows our number.”

 Trump also weighed in on rules meant to increase player safety in Friday’s speech.